 Other Bangkok Market Tours

 Of course there are plenty of other tour companies offering floating market tours in Bangkok.
-Check out these options and find a tour that fits your needs and budget!
+Ask for recommendations at the reception of your accommodation or at a local travel agency.
+You can also book a Bangkok market tour online beforehand with TakeMeTour or GetYourGuide.
+Surely there’s a tour out there fitting your needs and budget!

 Have you visited any of these or other markets in Bangkok?
 Did we miss out on anything?
 We’d love to read about your experience in the comments!

 Like it?
 Pin it!